| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 increased share will tend to stay with you as the market expands.

 So, spending a little now will get you a lot more later.
+Just as importantly, people are still buying products.
+Even under

 the worst conditions, sales almost never go to zero.
 Even buggy-whip